vPeteWalker/CSU/failure/psu/psu.rst

 Power Supply Failure (Physical POC only)
 ++++++++++++++++++++++++++++++++++++++++

-..
-PW - Asked Scott Ellis for other hardware guide similar to the NX PSU redundancy guide.
-      - Rewrite below to have tables in the doc vs. pictures?

 In this section, we will be simulating a power failure by removing power from one of the power supplies on the cluster, and observe the behavior of the cluster.

 .. note::